jurmy24/twiga-thesis/data/documents/markdown/tie-geography-f2-exercises.md

 9. List down four lessons that Tanzania can learn from Japan’s and South Korea’s industries.
 10. Name and explain any five problems facing textile industries in Tanzania.

-### Activity

-Visit a nearby HEP station and study the processes involved in the production of power and then:

-1. Identify and list the favorable conditions that determine the location of the HEP station.
-2. In groups of five, discuss and list the challenges that face HEP production in that HEP station.

 ### Exercise 8

-A. Answer the following questions:

 1. In four points, explain the advantages of using natural gas.
 2. Briefly, explain four uses of power and energy from different sources.